 This program helps to expand graduate students’ thinking about employment options in various industries and to inform them about available career paths.
 You will have the opportunity to meet with talented master’s and PhD-level students during speed-networking roundtable discussions.
 Students are encouraged to bring resumes, and we encourage employers who are actively recruiting to consider attending.

-Information Sessions ($)
+Networking & Information Sessions ($)

-Hosting an information session enables you to teach students about your organization and the opportunities available.
+Hosting an information session enables you to network and teach students about your organization and the opportunities available.
 Typically, information sessions are an hour long, held between 5 p.m. and 7 p.m., Tuesday through Thursday, beginning in mid-September through November and mid-February through April.

 UMBC On the Road: Exploring Outside the Loop